thomascpowell/lang/README.md

 - Not finished, probably still better than using Python

 ## Project Status
-- Lexer: Complete
+- Lexer, Parser: Complete
-- Parser: Complete
+- Interpreter: WIP
-- Interpreter: Planned
+- CLI: Planned

 ## Next Steps
-- Write the interpreter
+- Finish the interpreter
-- Write a CLI + REPL
+- Write more code samples (see /demos)
-- Name the project (maybe)
+- Come up with a name (biggest challenge)